Open-Systems-Pharmacology/Midazolam-Model/README.md

 **The latest release of this model including a report on model building, model features and model evaluation can be found [here](../../releases/latest).**

-## Repository files
-Within this repository, we distribute a whole-body PBPK model of midazolam, that has been  developed using in particular published pharmacokinetic clinical data by Hohmann et al. 2015 [[1](#references)], Hyland et al. 2009 [[2](#references)] and Thummel et al. 1996 [[3](#references)].
+This whole-body PBPK model of midazolam has been  developed using in particular published pharmacokinetic clinical data by Hohmann et al. 2015 [[1](#references)], Hyland et al. 2009 [[2](#references)] and Thummel et al. 1996 [[3](#references)].
 The model has then been evaluated simulating a large number of clinical studies and comparing with respective observed data.
-Furthermore, it has been evaluated within a DDI modeling network as a victim drug.

 The presented model represents an update of the midazolam model presented by Hanke et al. [[4](#references)].
 Additional features in this update are:

 - direct UGT1A4 metabolism,